themanyone/3mfthumb/README.md

 Now copy the resulting `3mfthumb.exe` along with `lib3mf.dll` to the Windows machine.

-Thumbnailers can be configured on Windows using the registry editor, `regedit`.

-Yes, you can set your thumbnail image extractor to be the default thumbnail image generator for .3mf files in Windows by creating a registry entry that associates your program with the .3mf file extension.

-Here are the steps you can follow to create this registry entry:
+In theory, we can use `regedit` to designate 3mfthumb.exe as the preferred handler to generate image previews for .3mf files.
+ChatGPT suggested something similar to the following.
+If it doesn't work, you can ask ChatGPT or Bing to fix it up.

-1. Open the Windows Registry Editor by typing "regedit" in the Start menu search box and pressing Enter.
+1. Open the Registry Editor by typing "regedit" in the Windows search bar and selecting "Registry Editor".

-2. Navigate to the following registry key: HKEY_CLASSES_ROOT\.3mf
+2. Navigate to HKEY_CLASSES_ROOT\.3mf.

-3. If there is no "Default" value in this key, create one by right-clicking on the right-hand pane, selecting "New > String Value", and naming the value "Default".

-4. Set the value of the "Default" key to a unique name for your thumbnail generator, such as "3mfthumb.exe".

-5. Navigate to the following registry key: `HKEY_CLASSES_ROOT\MyThumbnailGenerator\shell\open\command`

-6. Create a new "String Value" named "Default" in the right-hand pane and set its value to the path to `3mfthumb.exe`, followed by the "%1" parameter to pass the filename of the .3mf file being opened.
-For example:

-7. "C:\3mfthumb.exe" "%1"
+3. Right-click on something like "ThumbnailHandler" and select "Modify".
+4. Set the value data to the full path of 3mfthumb.exe (e.g. "C:\path\to\3mfthumb.exe") and click "OK".

-8. Save and close the Registry Editor.
+5. Close the Registry Editor.

-After making these changes, Windows should use `3mfthumb.exe` to generate thumbnails for `.3mf` files when they are viewed in Explorer or other file managers on Windows.
+If it works, when you navigate to a folder containing a .3mf file, Windows should generate a thumbnail using 3mfthumb.exe.

 ## Issues